-This does not mean that we stopped prioritising our tasks.
-Prioritising is very important when trying to decide which task should be the next one to be pulled in to the process.
-However, prioritisation takes place and Classes of Service are assigned when items are added to the To Do list.
-Once the team has pulled a task into the process and committed to the item, the priority is no longer taken into account, and tasks are dealt with in the order that they arrived to the process state.
+This does not mean that we stopped prioritizing our tasks.
+Prioritizing is very important when trying to decide which task should be the next one to be pulled in to the process.
+However, prioritization takes place and Classes of Service are assigned when items are added to the To-Do list.
+Once the team has pulled a task into the process and committed to the item, the priority is no longer taken into account, and tasks are dealt with in the order that they arrived in the process state.

 With Kanban, you can see the results of your changes immediately.
 We first saw the difference in our cycle time scatterplot – our cycle time was 250% faster than the yearly average cycle time.
 After some time we started to see the long term impact of our changes.

-Kanban dashboards for Trello make the bottlenecks and problems holding up your process easier to find and eliminate.
-You don’t need big changes to see big results – something as small as changing a pull policy can increase your productivity by 250%.
+The Nave’s versatile analytics suite makes the bottlenecks and problems holding up your process easier to find and eliminate.
+You don’t need big changes to see big results – something as small as changing a pull policy can increase your productivity by 250% in less than 2 months.
 The trick is to pay attention to your efficiency and apply small continuous improvements.

 Meet the Author